Bonding Education Program (BEP) at a glance

 Educational Workshops Component

-This component offers a set of comprehensive workshops:
+This component offers a set of comprehensive workshops to include a minimum of 10 hours of instruction:

 The Bond Readiness Component